 To alleviate these concerns, Noble and Maersk submitted remedy proposals to the CMA on 29 April 2022, which were designed to replicate the competitive constraint provided by Noble in respect of jack-up rigs in NW Europe by the divestment of certain jack-up rigs to a suitable purchaser.

-In an update on Monday, the two offshore drilling giants revealed that the CMA has published its decision in regards to this proposal, stating that there are reasonable grounds for believing that one of these remedy proposals might be accepted.
+In an update on Monday, the two offshore drilling giants reveal that the CMA had published its decision in regard to the proposal, stating that there were reasonable grounds for believing that one of these remedy proposals might be accepted.

 The remedy proposal in question entails the divestment of the rigs Noble Hans Deul, Noble Sam Hartley, Noble Sam Turner, Noble Houston Colbert, and Noble Lloyd Noble.
 The proposal also includes the related support and infrastructure that the purchaser will need to run these remedy rigs as an effective standalone business.
 In addition, relevant offshore and onshore staff are expected to transfer with these rigs.

 Therefore, Noble and Maersk will seek to reach an agreement with a potential buyer regarding the sale of these five rigs under the conditions set out within the remedy proposal, while the CMA will need to consider whether the buyer is suitable for the transaction.

 Following its decision that it might accept this remedy proposal, the CMA will review the terms of the proposal and the suitability of potential buyers, including seeking third-party comments.
 Maersk and Noble explain that the duration and outcome of the review process remain uncertain, however, if this proposal is accepted by the CMA, the closing of the transaction is expected to occur in mid-2022.